Justanother-engineer/Vigil/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the `LICENSE` file for details (if you have one).
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ---